LaserWeb/deprecated-LaserWeb3/README.md

 ## Development Version

 Note: Version 3 (this one) is currently in development phase!
-Documentaion is being added to the Wiki pages.
+Documentation is being added to the Wiki pages.

 ## Install Instructions